qbead/qbeadWebsite/content/book/basics.md

 - There are other ways in which LED colors can be modified and motion be detected.
 We will be discussing many such tools in future pages.

 ::: further-reading
 We invite you to play with the [SpinWheel examples available in the Arduino software and to peruse the many suggested activities we have prepared for you](/book).
-If you are already accustomed to programming, you might want to see the [list of all functions provided with the SpinWheel](/allcommands).
+If you are already accustomed to programming, you might want to see the [list of all functions provided with the SpinWheel](/allcommands) or to peruse the [code of this library](/codedoc/SpinWearables.h.html).
 If you would like to specifically focus on learning more about this programming language, you can see our [programming patterns page](/progpatterns).
 :::